 The University of Leeds Careers service has useful information about finding a job and work experience.
 With a team of career experts and student peer support assistants, the Careers team can help you find out more about work, placements and graduate work opportunities.

 Our Student Visa advisers provide student visa and immigration advice to support you when you’re preparing to come to Leeds and throughout your degree.

 Talk to our current students to help you prepare for your studies at Leeds through Link to Leeds.
 Our ambassadors have written a range of blogs about their experience studying with us and you can contact them via email, attend live events or chat to them via the website.

-We have overseas offices in China, India, Japan, Malaysia and Nigeria that can offer you advice and help with your preparation to study at Leeds.
+We have overseas offices in China, India, Malaysia and Nigeria that can offer you advice and help with your preparation to study at Leeds.